VR-on-Linux/VR-on-Linux/README.md

 * PSVR
 * Samsung GearVR

-Also check out [Monado][Monado], the free and open source OpenXR implementation.
+Also check out [Monado][monado], the free and open source OpenXR implementation.

 ----